Program overview

 • Industrial Mechanic/Millwright: Responsible for maintaining and repairing industrial machinery, ensuring optimal performance in various settings.

-With ongoing industrial growth, the demand for skilled industrial mechanics continues to rise, offering promising career prospects and competitive salaries.
+With ongoing industrial growth, the demand for skilled industrial mechanics is high, providing graduates with numerous opportunities to build a successful career in this field.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.